Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 potential at the bond centre.

-Noticing that we the band structrue of $\psi_\mathrm{2s}$ state always has a minimum at the zone centre (Γ point), we can track the occupied states by simply tracking the eigen-energy of the bonding state at the Γ point and the Fermi energy, and compare them with the potential max at the bond centre.
+Noticing that we the band structrue of $\psi_\mathrm{2s}$ state always has a minimum at the zone centre (Γ point), we can track the eigen-energies of occupied states by simply tracking the two ends: eigen-energy of the bonding state at the Γ point and the Fermi energy, and compare them with the potential max at the bond centre.

 ![]({{site.baseurl}}/assets/img/post_img/2026-08-25-img5.png){:height="70%"
 width="70%" .center}

-As shown above, and focusing on the two limits: At a bond distance of 3 Å, both the eigen-energy at Γ point and at the Fermi energy of the bonding state
-$\psi_\mathrm{2s}$ are higher than the potential at the bond centre, meaning all states occupied are "unbounded" states.
-On the other hand, at a bond distance of 8 Å, both the eigen-energy at Γ point and at the Fermi energy of the bonding state $\psi_\mathrm{2s}$ are lower than the potential at the bond centre, meaning all states occupied are "bounded" states.
+Focusing on the two limits: At a bond distance of 3 Å, both the eigen-energy at Γ point and the Fermi energy of the bonding state $\psi_\mathrm{2s}$ are higher than the potential at the bond centre, meaning all states occupied are "unbounded" states.
+However, at a bond distance of 8 Å, both the eigen-energy at Γ point and the Fermi energy of the bonding state $\psi_\mathrm{2s}$ are lower than the potential at the bond centre, meaning all occupied states have been turned into "bounded" states.

 Now, if we plot the charge density coming from $\psi_\mathrm{2s}$ at these two bond distances,